paulhnguyen/decathlon_simulation/README.md

 ## Scripts

 The *scripts* folder contains code relevant to the analysis of the experiments and simulations.
+We study the coverage and the predictive performance on held-out test sets of each model.
+We also analyze the optimal ages for each decathlon event.
+This folder also contains code to visualize these results.